Author Login

 Photograph of Costa de Caparica from the sky, Lisbon, Portugal

-The Best Lisbon Summer Experiences (from a Local)
+The Best Lisbon Experiences (from a Local)

 • Visiting Alfama, Belem, Cristo Rei, Parque das Nações, the city center, and nearby beaches such as Costa de Caparica.

 • Eating Balcalhau, pasteis de belem and pasteis de nata, and Portuguese meat.
+See traditional Portuguese food for a list of must-try dishes.

 • Drinking house wine or red wine from Alentejo region.

 • Going out in Bairro Alto, Pink Street, Lux and/or Lisboa Rio.
+See the Best Clubs in Lisbon for more info.

 • Exploring Alfama neighbourhood.